 Singapore Biodiversity Information

-NParks has produced a number of publications on biodiversity in Singapore.
-One of the publications is the Singapore Red Data Book (RDB), in particular, is a good source of information on Singapore’s natural heritage.
+There are several publications made on the biodiversity in Singapore.
+One of the publications is the Singapore Red Data Book (RDB) and it is a good source of information on Singapore’s natural heritage.

-First published in 1994 and the second edition in 2008.
+The RDB was first published in 1994 and the second edition in 2008.
 It serves as a valuable reference book for nature conservation planning and to guide the efforts and actions of various governmental and non-governmental organisations.
-It is an invaluable resource for students and researchers in their understanding and appreciation of Singapore’s biodiversity.
+It is an indispensable resource for students and researchers that will aid in their understanding and appreciation of Singapore’s biodiversity.

 You may also wish to check out our other publications*, including A Guide to the Bees of Singapore, Caterpillars of Singapore’s Butterflies, Dragonflies of Our Parks and Gardens, Our Fragile Rainforest, Migratory Birds of Sungei Buloh Wetland Reserve and Hornbills in the City.

 In addition to what has been published, National Biodiversity Centre is also a reference centre for all biodiversity related information.